 Interested In Becoming A Closed Caption Reporter?

-The NCRA is recognized as the premier and continuous educational programming as well as informational resource for its members.
+The NCRA has been recognized as the premier and continuous educational programming as well as informational resource for its members.

 They also hold conventions and expos to help members build a strong foundation for their career, gain educational experience from new and innovative sessions and network with other court reporters, captioners and other legal service professionals.

 While you’re studying for the certification exam, it would also be a good time to improve your typing skills.
-Typingtest.com has a series of practice timed test to check for tying speed and accuracy.
+Sites such as Typingtest.com has a series of practice timed test to check for tying speed and accuracy.

 Over to You